andrewsunglaekim/advanced_git_workshop/readme.md

 ## [Bisection](https://git-scm.com/book/en/v2/Git-Tools-Debugging-with-Git) (20/55)

 There's been lots of times where we implement a feature, we think it's solid and nothing can go wrong with it.
 Then we continue on the project, 4 or 5 more features later, the initial feature we implemented breaks.
 We have no idea which feature let alone a commit that broke the code.
-It would be really difficult to pin point which commit breaks the code.
+It would be really difficult to pin point the exact commit that breaks the code.
 Enter `git bisect`.

 Through git logs we can see that commit histories are linear and "sorted" in terms of sequence of changes.